CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

   "required_char_flags": [ "" ],    // List of "character" (bionic, trait, effect or bodypart) flags the character needs to be able to use this technique
   "required_char_flags_all": [ ""], // This technique requires all of the listed character flags to trigger "forbidden_char_flags": [ "" ],   // List of character flags disabling this technique
-  "crit_tec": true,           // This technique only works on a critical hit "crit_ok": true,            // This technique works on both normal and critical hits "attack_override": false,   // This technique replaces the base attack it triggered on, nulling damage and movecost (instead using the tech's flat_bonuses), and counts as unarmed for the purposes of skill training and special melee effects
+  "needs_ammo": true,         // Technique works only if weapon is loaded; Consume 1 charge per attack "crit_tec": true,           // This technique only works on a critical hit "crit_ok": true,            // This technique works on both normal and critical hits "attack_override": false,   // This technique replaces the base attack it triggered on, nulling damage and movecost (instead using the tech's flat_bonuses), and counts as unarmed for the purposes of skill training and special melee effects